antu3199/MizJam1/README.md

 ![Picture](/screenshot.png?raw=true "Screenshot")

+Play the game over at: https://antu3199.itch.io/super-dungeon-adventure-crawler-idle-quest

 You can watch me talk about the game over at: https://youtu.be/rB-TO94OuZo

 Note: In spirit of the game jam time limit, not all of the code follows the best practices.